 But does this really help a beginner?
 To a student searching for a particular piece, this site is bang on the money.
-Which brings us to the delay screen of 15 seconds that IMSLP uses to persuade you to contribute or subscribe to this vast resource.
+This brings us to the delay screen of 15 seconds that IMSLP uses to persuade you to contribute or subscribe to this vast resource.
 Since ‘free’ is the catchword for this article, we chose to wait for 15 seconds…

 To a student looking for guidance on what to play, this site will seem huge and daunting.
 Besides, many of the scores listed go back to authentic period prints, not always legible looking to modern eyes.
 And there is seldom much help with the fingering.

 All by way of saying, this site is great (actually a useful resource for advanced players who want to examine original scores and such) but, hey, where’s the usability?
 By a beginner, at that.